 Once a disposal group is identified as held for sale, all associated assets are reclassified as current and presented separately in the statement of financial position.
 In addition, any liabilities directly associated with assets held for sale are also reclassified and presented as a separate financial statement line item.
 An asset or disposal group identified as held for sale may also be considered a discontinued operation if a component of an entity is disposed.
 A component must comprise operations and cash flows that can be clearly distinguished operationally and for financial reporting purposes.
 A component must also represent a separate major line of business or a geographical segment as defined under IFRS 8 Operating segments.
 Judgement is required in determining whether 'discontinued operations' accounting is required.
-At June 30, 2023, the Company has concluded that the assets and liabilities held in connection with the Spin-Out are appropriately disclosed as assets and liabilities held for distribution.
+As at September 30, 2023, assets and liabilities associated with the Asset Sale and Spin-Out that were previously disclosed as assets and liabilities held for sale/ distribution have been disposed (note 5).